AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 A Globus Storage Gateway is an instance of a Globus Connector configured to access a storage system using specified policies (valid IDPs, path restrictions, etc.).
 We will be creating a simple posix storage gateway, initially with no special permissions.

 Having logged in earlier, you can now create your storage gateway.
-The ```--domain``` option is the default domain that will have usernames mapped to local users, e.g. “aarnet.edu.au”.
+The ```--domain``` option is the default domain that will have usernames mapped to local users, e.g. "aarnet.edu.au".
 For the purposes of this workshop, you should use the domain of your Globus account, i.e. everything after the "@" in your institutional email address.
 For example, you would use "gmail.com" if you are using a Google account.
 ```
 globus-connect-server storage-gateway create posix \
      "<your storage gateway name>" \